Gobi Manchurian – Indo Chinese Veggie Dish

 • Add 3 tbsp of oil used for frying cauliflower.

-• Add tomato sauce to the onions, combine well.
+• Add tomato sauce, combine well.

-• Add ground pepper to it and combine well.
+• Add ground black pepper, combine well.

-• Add the fried cauliflower to the sauce and combine with the sauce.
+• Add the fried cauliflower to the sauce and combine with the sauce

 • Garnish with cilantro and mix well.